os-chip-design/chip-design-intro/README.md

     - Describe how you verified the design.
     - Include results from DRC (Design Rule Check), timing analysis, etc. to demonstrate the design's readiness for tapeout.
     - Tapeout preparation: Summarize the final steps taken to prepare the design for tapeout, (integration with the Caravel framework and/or and ensuring compliance with Tiny Tapeout requirements).

-- **Source files:** All the source code of your implementation, scripts, and tests/verification material.
-Mentioning the location on the repository is fine.

-- **README file:** A README file that includes all needed tachnical instructions.
+  - *Link/explanantion where to find your code* Explain where your code is located in your repository.
+Possibly link to a **README file** that includes all needed technical instructions.

-The deadline for the hand-in is **TBD** at **midnight**.
+The deadline for the hand-in is the **4th of May 2025** at **23:59**.

 ### Project assessment criteria